 I’ve been a student of life for a long time.
-As a curious 20-something, I read everything I could to help me better understand what we do and why we do it.
-I buried myself in Buddhism, Taoism and Feminism.
+As a curious 20-something, I buried myself in Buddhism, Taoism and Feminism.
 Erich Fromm, Karen Horney and Friedrich Nietzsche were my mentors.
-In college, I majored in Humanities and Psychology and endlessly explored meaning and purpose.
-I was hungry for alternative ways of knowing myself and relating to others.
+In college, I double majored in Humanities and Psychology – seeking ways of relating to self and others.

-For twenty years, I cobbled together a career helping people improve their lives through movement and nutrition.
-In addition to my experience in health and wellness, I’m a writer, gardener and photographer.
-My passion is finding ways to enhance freedom using yoga, nutrition, community and honest dialogue.
+For twenty years, I established a career helping people improve their lives through movement and nutrition.
+In addition to my wellness experience, I’m a writer, gardener and photographer.
+My passion is aligning with health.

 Getting to Good-Enough

-The thirties were a flurry of productivity.
-I opened one of the early Pilates studio in Portland, learned to teach Kids Yoga with Marsha Wenig and studied Thai Yoga Massage with Kam Thye Chow.
-My interests eventually drew me into the healing world of whole foods.
-For three years I ran a small restaurant and had a line of raw foods called Holy Chow.
-I eventually returned to school, earned my master’s, got married, opened private practice and became a mom.
-It was during this period that I toppled off my yoga mat.
+During my thirties, I opened one of the early Pilates studio in Portland, learned to teach Kids Yoga with Marsha Wenig and studied Thai Yoga Massage with Kam Thye Chow.
+For three years I ran a small restaurant and created a line of raw foods called Holy Chow.
+At the end of the decade I went back to school, earned my master’s, got married, opened private practice.
+In my forties I became a mom and the rest is history.

 Your Personal Journey